JamieMoukatatzakis/Quiz_T1A2/SoftwareDevelopmentPlan.md

 ### Topic/Genre Selection

 One of my features is topic selection.
 The user can choose from a range of topics and the questions will be relevant to that topic.
-Currently this is achieved by creating a global Class called Questions.
-One of the properties/objects of this class is called prompt, which contains the question itself.
+Currently this is achieved by creating a global Class called *Questions*.
+One of the properties/objects of this class is called *prompt*, which contains the question itself.
 One of the advantages of this, is I can place a numeric value onto each prompt instance.
 For example:

 * p1 = prompt1
 * p2 = prompt2